Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 How to Choose the Best Free CRM for Your Small Business

-Look, don't pick a CRM based on which one has the longest feature list.
-Pick the one that fits your actual situation.
+Don't pick a CRM based on which one has the longest feature list.
+Pick the one that actually fits your situation.
 Here's a simple decision framework:

 Step 1: Count your users.